alupica/PS-Compendium/README.md

-# RIP, Repository
+# RIP, Repository and Account

-I’ve lost access to my GitHub account, so this empty repository will remain empy forever.
+I’ve lost access to this GitHub account, so this empty repository will remain empty forever.

 Enjoy the void.